minprog/webprogrammeren/Project/20 Plan/10 Proposal.md

 These are the expected contents of your proposal document:

-- what problem will be solved for the user
+- a definition of the target audience of your application

-- what features will be available to solve the problem
+- an overview of what features will be available

-- a visual sketch of what the application will look like for the user; if you envision the application to have multiple screens, sketch these all out separately
+- a visual sketch of what the application will look like for the user

-- what data sets and data sources will you need, how you will get the data into the right form for your app

-- what separate parts of the application can be defined (decomposing the problem) and how these should work together

 - which external components (online APIs, libraries etc.) you will need to make certain features possible (name and URL link)